opensourcecourse/.github/profile/README.md

 The website code is found [here](https://github.com/opensourcecourse/opencourse).

-The metacourse (the place to ask questions and file issues) is found [here](https://github.com/opensourcecourse/metacourse).
+The [student discussion board](https://github.com/orgs/opensourcecourse/teams/students) is the place to ask questions.

 We hope you find OpenSourceCourse a useful resource.